AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 3. Set the element's vertical padding to be `(h / w) * 100` percent, for an aspect ratio of `w:h`.
 4. Relatively position the element and absolutely position all of its children so they don't influence its height.

 In plain English, all we're doing is setting an element's height using padding alone.
 Step one is optional if the element we're sizing is already a block-level element, like a `<div>`.
 Step three just expresses the element's height as a percentage of the containing block's width.
-Since the child element stretches to fill `100%` of its containing block, this will be the same as defining the element's own height as a percentage of *its own width*.
+Since the child element stretches to fill `100%` of its containing block, this is the same as **defining the element's height as a percentage of its own width**.
 This is the definition of aspect ratio!

 ### What's the Difference Between a Containing Block and a Parent?